mikehaertel/minrx/README.md

 GNU `Makefile` provides targets `compile`, `install`, and `uninstall` that invoke the `meson` build, e.g. `make PREFIX=/some/dir install`.

-There is a test program `tryit` that is built by `make compile`, which will print a usage message if invoked with no arguments.
-(This is not installed by `make install`).
+There are two test program `rxgrep` and `tryit` that are built by `make compile`.
+These will print usage messages if invoked with no arguments.
+(These are not installed by `make install`).

-If you don't have `meson` you can `make tryit` to build the test program.
+If you don't have `meson` you can `make rxgrep` and/or `make tryit` to build the test programs.

 `make clean` removes all build artifacts (both `meson` and traditional).

+## Tools

+The program `rxgrep` is a minimal version of `egrep`, using MinRX for matching.
+It accepts the standard POSIX options for `grep`, but not `-E` or `-F`, as currently MinRX only supports Extended Regular Expressions.
+For the standard options, it also accepts the same corresponding long options as used by GNU `grep`, for compatibility (as far as it goes) with that program. `rxgrep --help` prints a short summary of the available options.

+Do *not* have high expectations for `rxgrep` performance.
+The code was written with simplicity and correctness in mind, not speed, and the MinRX matcher itself is currently slow.

 ## Future plans